See also the First Facebook Live tutorial for the bare essentials from first-run to your first Facebook Live broadcast.

-The smaller windows are for control of Sound Levels, Scenes, Overlays, and Comments and Reactions.
-If you dismiss any of these windows, you can bring them back by visiting the Windows menu at the very top of your Mac’s display.
+The smaller windows are for control of Sound Levels, Scenes, Overlays, Camera Effects, and Comments and Reactions.
+If you dismiss any of these windows, you can bring them back by visiting the Window menu at the very top of your Mac’s display.
 Additionally, each of these windows has a keyboard shortcut assigned for easy access.

 At the center bottom of the Main Window is a blue Login button, which will allow us to connect you to Facebook, YouTube or Periscope.

 At the top left of the Main Window is the Scenes pull-down menu.
 The text of the button shows the name of your currently active Scene.
 Any other Scenes you’ve created are listed within the menu, giving you fast access to switching scenes during a stream or recording.
 Reference our section on Scenes for more details on what Scenes are, and how to use them.

 At the top center of the Main Window you’ll find Ecamm Live’s three primary modes— we call them Sources— you can use in your broadcast.

 The top right of the Main Window contains five icons, the Sound Levels button, the Overlays button, the Camera Effects button, the Comments button and the Preferences button.
 Each show or hides the windows for each tool.

 The links above go to the manual’s sections for each source and explain each in detail.

 The bottom right corner holds menus which control where your broadcasts go.
 The options here are dependent upon which settings you’ve selected.

 If you’ve picked Facebook or YouTube as your Destination, you’ll see various options of where to broadcast.
 You can choose who can view your broadcast within Facebook or YouTube, and control when to broadcast.